mdirolf/nginx-gridfs/README.rst

 * Grab the `Nginx source <http://nginx.net/>`_ and unpack it.
 * Clone this repository somewhere on your machine.
+* Check out the required submodule, as described above.
 * Change to the directory containing the Nginx source.
 * Now build::